GLS is taking maximum possible measures to protect the health of our workers involved in the operation of our transport network.

 The courier service works with standardised processes.
 The key element of the GLS dispatch service is a harmonised IT system, which allows all GLS companies to easily exchange information.

 Security is also enhanced by the parcel dispatcher with the use of state-of-the-art technology.
 Alarm systems and digital video surveillance systems are installed in all the major hubs and depots of GLS to monitor and record all the parcels.
 Each parcel is marked with an individual number that is recorded electronically by the parcel dispatcher at every important interface.
-The scanned data is used for the IT-based processing and monitoring over 400 million parcels delivered annually.
+The scanned data is used for the IT-based processing and monitoring 667 million parcels delivered annually.
 Senders can see at any time where a GLS parcel is located.

 GLS has a uniform, pan-European basic parcel product for national and international delivery that can be supplemented with country-specific services.